yosefalnajjarofficial/handyman/README.md

 ## Uuser story:
-* As a user i can create an account
+* As a user I can create an account
-* As a user i can login with registered account
+* As a user I can login with registered account
-* As a user i want to browse the app and search about the required service
+* As a user I want to browse the app and search about the required service
-* As a user i can select handyman from the search list
+* As a user I can select handyman from the search list
-* As a user i want to open the selected handyman profile
+* As a user I want to open the selected handyman profile
-* As a user i want to start a chat with the selected handyman
+* As a user I want to start a chat with the selected handyman
-* As a user i want to hire the selected handyman
+* As a user I want to hire the selected handyman
-* As a user i want to fill the contract details and submit it
+* As a user I want to fill the contract details and submit it
-* As a user i want to rate the hired handyman after finish the job
+* As a user I want to rate the hired handyman after finish the job